11% of the population move house each year and every year 49% of adults aged between 18 and 55 suffer with back pain.

 Once you are fully upright keep your knees bent and your back straight take small steps and move slowly.

-#6 Lower the item through your legs
+#6 Lift with your legs

 Continue to keep your back straight and bend your knees, lowering the heavy object to the floor, reversing the way that you picked it up.